 \section{Connecting 5D to real world}

 To move our model closer to the real world, many issues might arise either by constraint from gravitational observation or the speciality of 5D spacetime.

 On one side, the mass of our radion field is too light.
-To obtain the mass of radion, we need to use the canonical normalized field defined in Equ.(\ref{canR}).
-The effecitve potential now reads:
+To obtain the mass of the radion, we need to use the canonical normalized field defined in Equ.(\ref{canR}).
+The effective potential now reads:

 Hence the mass of radion can be obtained: